 An (LLC) is a legal structure whereby the members of the company cannot be personally liable for the company’s debts or liabilities.
 Limited liability companies are essentially hybrid entities that combine the characteristics of a corporation and a partnership or sole proprietorship.
 While the limited liability feature is similar to that of a corporation, the availability of flow-through taxation to the members of an LLC is a feature of partnerships.

-DBA name is a business name that is different from your personal name, the names of your partners or the officially registered name of your LLC or corporation.
-Usually, the people who have require a “DBA” name are sole proprietors and existing corporations, also known as LLCs.
+A DBA name is a business moniker that is different from your personal name, the names of your partners, or the officially registered name of your LLC or corporation.
+Usually, the people who require a “DBA” name are sole proprietors and existing corporations, also known as LLCs.

-A Nonprofit corporation is a special type of corporation which must meet specific tax-exempt purposes.
-Furthermore, to qualify for Nonprofit status, your corporation must be formed to benefit: the public, a specific group of individuals, or the membership of the Nonprofit.
-Some examples of Nonprofits include: religious organizations, charities, and membership clubs.
+A nonprofit corporation is a special type of corporation that must meet specific tax-exempt purposes.
+Furthermore, to qualify for nonprofit status, your corporation must be formed to benefit the public, a specific group of individuals, or the membership of the nonprofit.
+Some examples of nonprofits include religious organizations, charities, and membership clubs.

-Professional corporations and professional limited liability companies (PLLC) are corporations and limited liability companies which are providing professional services.
-If you need a state license to pursue your profession then you must form a PLLC.
+Professional corporations and professional limited liability companies (PLLC) are corporations and limited liability companies that provide professional services.
+If you need a state license to pursue your profession, then you must form a PLLC.

-A Sole proprietor is a person who owns an unincorporated business by himself.
-Although, if you are the sole member of a domestic LLC, you are not a sole proprietor if you elect to treat the LLC as a corporation.
+A sole proprietor is a person who owns an unincorporated business by themselves.
+If you are the sole member of a domestic LLC and you choose to treat the LLC as a corporation, you are not a sole proprietor.

 Sole proprietorships are the simplest way to operate a business.
 The advantages of a sole proprietorship include:

 Contact SafeLine Truck Insurance to learn more today!